-My Office 365 subscription has grown bigger.
+- My Microsoft 365 subscription has grown bigger.
 How can I obtain extra licenses?

-In the current version, the program doesn’t support Skype for Business backups.
-If you need this feature, please contact us to submit your feature request.
+In the current version, the program doesn’t support Skype for Business and Project Online backups.
+If you need these features, please contact us to submit your feature request.

 Yes, you can.
 To do this, you have to first use CodeTwo Backup for Office 365 to create a backup of the mailboxes you want to export to PST files.
 Then, use the Archive to PST option on the backup storage that was created in the previous step.
 This, in effect, will result in creating PST files for the respective mailboxes.

-Can I backup items within a certain time range?
+- Can I backup mailbox items within a certain time range?

-The program uses EWS to connect to the source Office 365 tenant and to copy the mailbox contents.
+The program uses EWS to connect to the source Office 365 (Microsoft 365) tenant and to copy the mailbox contents.
+It also uses SharePoint API to connect to SharePoint Online.
 The speed of data transfer can be determined by many factors, independent from the application itself, e.g. network bandwidth, EWS performance.

 What is more, the program doesn’t put any limits on the size of backed up items.

-The general system requirements to use CodeTwo Backup can be found on the download page and in the User's Manual.
-The program can be installed on any Windows computer, starting from Windows 7.
-In order to be able to perform a backup of Office 365 mailboxes, the computer has to be connected to the Internet (broadband connection is recommended), and the account used to log in to the Office 365 tenant has to have global admin’s rights.
+The general system requirements to use CodeTwo Backup can be found on the download page and in the user's manual.
+The program can be installed on any Windows computer, starting from Windows 10 / Windows Server 2016.
+In order to be able to run any jobs in the program, the computer has to be connected to the Internet (broadband connection is recommended), and the account used to log in to the Office 365 (Microsoft 365) tenant has to have global admin’s rights.

 Outlook rules are stored on the mail client’s side.
 CodeTwo Backup backs up mailbox and public folders data only.
 If you need to back up Outlook rules as well, please contact us to submit your feature request.

-Can users work with their mailboxes during the backup process?
+- Can users work with their mailboxes, OneDrive and SharePoint sites during the backup process?

-The program will help you create backup copies of important mailbox and public folders data so that you can keep it safe on your local drives.
-Additionally, the fact that backup copies are stored locally allows for unlimited offline access to user’s mailbox data stored in those copies.
+The program will help you create backup copies of an important mailbox and public folders data as well as SharePoint Online and OneDrive for Business sites.
+Additionally, the fact that backup copies can be stored locally allows for unlimited offline access to data stored in those copies.

-All backups are managed centrally, so you can create backups, restore items, folders or entire mailboxes from one place.
+All backups are managed centrally, which means that you can create and manage backup and restore jobs from one workstation.

 CodeTwo Backup for Office 365 is also helpful when you need to comply with the law and keep the mailbox data to make it available for legal actions.
 When it is necessary, you can search for certain items and, if they were deleted, recover them.

-Thanks to that, you will also be ensured that no important email or other data is damaged or lost forever – no matter whether it was deleted by accident or it was effected by malicious behavior, you will be able to retrieve every single item.
+Thanks to that, you will also be ensured that no important emails or other types of data are damaged or lost forever – no matter whether it was deleted by accident or it was caused by malicious behavior, you will be able to retrieve every single item.